French conquest of Vietnam: Background

 In late 1840, French captain Favin Lévêque arrived in Da Nang and requested the release of five imprisoned priests.
 The new emperor Thiệu Trị (r.
 1841–1847) released the missionaries to show his friendly approach toward France.
-But situations got worse four years later when French bishop Dominique Lefèbvre was arrested and condemned a death sentence by Vietnamese authority in 1845, prompted François Guizot to send Jean-Baptiste Cécille and obtain the release of Lefèbvre.
-In 1847, Lefèbvre once again was arrested, Cécille sent captain Lapierre and two warships to Danang.
-Although Lefèbvre was freed before, Lapierre, unaware of the news, opened fire and destroyed five Vietnamese ships on the bay of Tourane.
+But situations got worse four years later when French bishop Dominique Lefèbvre was arrested and condemned to death by Vietnamese authority in 1845, prompting François Guizot to send Jean-Baptiste Cécille and obtain the release of Lefèbvre.
+In 1847, Lefèbvre was once again arrested, so Cécille sent Captain Lapierre and two warships to Danang.
+Although Lefèbvre was freed before the situation escalated, Lapierre, unaware of the news, opened fire and destroyed five Vietnamese ships in Da Nang Bay.
 Outraged by the French attack, Thiệu Trị ordered all European documents to be smashed, terminating all trade and terms with France, and put all foreign missionaries to be jailed and executed.
 He died in August 1847 and was succeeded by his son, emperor Tự Đức (r.
 1848–1883).
-Aware of the rise of Western influences in Asia, Tự Đức reannounced the isolationist closed country policy, neither to welcome French or British, American, or Spanish embassies, increasing the prohibition of trade, and renewed the persecution of Catholics.
+Aware of the rise of Western influences in Asia, Tự Đức reannounced the isolationist closed country policy, welcoming neither French, British, American, nor Spanish embassies, increasing the prohibition of trade, and renewed Tự Đức's Catholic persecution of Catholics.

 In France, the new revolution overthrew Louis Philippe in 1848.
 Louis Napoleon became the President, then the Emperor of France.
-To intervene in Vietnam and also expand the French Empire, on 22 April 1857 Napoleon III created the Committee de la Cochinchine with Baron Brennier as its chairman, with purposes was a plan to conquer Vietnam and capture the Vietnamese monarch, using Tự Đức's persecution of Catholics and the undone treaty of 1787 as pretexts for the conquest.
-This action was also part of French plan undertaken in competing with Britain's growing influence in Southeast Asia.
+To intervene in Vietnam and also expand the French Empire, on 22 April 1857, Napoleon III created the Committee de la Cochinchine with Anatole, baron Brénier de Renaudière as its chairman, with the purpose of conquering Vietnam and capturing the Vietnamese monarch, using Tự Đức's persecution of Catholics and the undone treaty of 1787 as pretexts for the conquest.
+This action was also part of the French plan undertaken in competing with Britain's growing influence in Southeast Asia.
 In the same year, Tự Đức executed two Spanish Dominican priests; France and Spain declared war and launched the invasion of Vietnam.

 Historical overviews

 Da Nang (1858)

 On 1 September 1858, a Franco-Spanish fleet of fourteen warships and 3,000 expeditionary troops, led by General Charles Rigault de Genouilly, launched attacks on Vietnamese positions in Danang.
 He believed that they would overcome Danang and then Hue, force the Vietnamese to surrender in a quick and decisive war.
 However, Franco-Spanish advances were stopped by the defensive tactics of Vietnamese commander Nguyen Tri Phuong.
-After five months of intense combats, Franco-Spanish forces were still stuck on the uninhabited beaches of Da Nang, unable to achieve a breakthrough.
+After five months of intense combat, Franco-Spanish forces were still stuck on the uninhabited beaches of Da Nang, unable to achieve a breakthrough.